borgstrom/garment/docs/configuration.rst

         username@hostname.domain.tld:
           roles: ['role']

-The roles are completely arbitrary and up to you to define and name.
-We do recommend the following as standard role names:
+The roles are completely arbitrary and up to you to define and name in what ever way suits your project.
+They are used in the Stages below to target which hosts the each stage should run on.

-* **web** - HTTP(S) server hosts (often only needed in situations where your application has specific server configuration requirements that are managed by the Garment deployment process)
-* **app** - Application server hosts (most typically used role)
-* **db** - Database server hosts (needed if migrations or SQL scripts need to be run from the local database host)

 Variables
 ---------